Western Animation / Blinky Bill

-which ran on ABC from 1984-87 and procuced by Richard Smith, the second one was a follow-up to the 1992 animated movie Blinky Bill: The Mischievous Koala
+from 1984-87 and produced by Richard Smith; the second one was a follow-up to the 1992 animated movie Blinky Bill: The Mischievous Koala

 and titled The Adventures of Blinky Bill

 .
-The animated series, by far the most well-known version of the character internationally, was adapted and produced by Yram Gross and ran for two seasons from 1993-95, with a third season (retitled Blinky Bill's Around the World Adventures
+The animated series, by far the most well-known version of the character internationally, was adapted and produced by Yoram Gross and ran for two series from 1993-95, with a third series (retitled Blinky Bill's Around the World Adventures

-is an anthropomorphic koala who lives with his friends in the fictional Australian bush town of Greenpatch.
+Blinky Bill is an anthropomorphic koala who lives with his friends in the fictional Australian bush town of Greenpatch.
 In the film Blinky Bill: The Mischievous Koala

 , Greenpatch is destroyed.
 The cartoon series is set after they found a new home.

 The first series had the townspeople trying to get their new homes in order while coping with a family of playful tricksters and bullies, the dingoes.
 In the second series, a story arc formed in which Blinky and his gang get lost while on a school camping trip and have to find their way home.
 The third series had Blinky, Flap and Nutsy travel around the world in a hot air balloon/caravan, rescuing animals and being chased by two human brothers named Basil and Cyril Circus, who run... you guessed it, a circus!

 reboot in 2015, starting with a theatrical film.
 Needless to say, fans were already divided on whether going CGI is good at all.
 Heck, even the new design is a point of contention